 High blood pressure stage 2 means the systolic blood pressure number is 140 mm Hg or higher or the diastolic blood pressure number is 90 mm Hg or higher.
 It’s the second high blood pressure category on the BP chart.

-The blood pressure categories were changed a few years ago.
-Because of this, I’ve decided to write this article covering everything you need to know about high blood pressure stage 2.
+I’ve decided to write this article covering everything you need to know about high blood pressure stage 2.
 I’ll explain how to know if your BP is in it, the causes are and the consequences.

 BP TIP: Lower BP by just breathing?
 A device is FDA approved and The American Heart Association gave it the thumbs up.
 It simply guides your breathing a few minutes a day which is proven to lower BP in studies.
 You can check it out in the manufacturer’s website by clicking here.